Trainers (TTT) Course for Thrive trained Practitioners

 Module 5: Days 9 and 10 - Classroom based 9.00am - 5.00pm

 Full attendance is required for Licensing which requires the flexibility to attend pre-arranged, scheduled training days.

-Requirements: You must have successfully completed a Thrive Practitioners Course and have a passion for Thrive along with a good understanding of the neuroscience which underpins the Thrive approach.
+Requirements: You must have successfully completed a Thrive Practitioners Course and, it is recommended,that you are also a Thrive Course Leader.
+You will have a passion for Thrive along with a good understanding of the neuroscience which underpins the Thrive approach.
 A sound knowledge of the Thrive model of emotional development and confident use of Thrive-Online is also essential.
-It is strongly recommended that you have previous training experience (eg. teaching, coaching, leading workshops or Insets etc.).
-Full attendance is required for Licensing which requires the flexibility to attend pre-arranged, scheduled training days.
+You will need to be emotionally resilient, able to self-regulate and hold yourself steady, and used to self-directed learning.
+You will also need to have previous experience of training adults (eg. teaching, coaching, leading workshops or Insets etc).
 Delegates will need to provide their own laptop.

 Before booking, please refer to the document 'Becoming a Thrive Licensed Trainer' available on the content page for details of what it means to be a Thrive Trainer, the pre-qualifying criteria, assessment criteria and Licensing guidelines.

 Please contact Thrive for more information 01392 797555 Option 1